MathsandDataNYU/web/content/seminar.md

 those optimal approximation rates.
 Interestingly, our experiments also show that restricting to subnetworks, the learning procedure even yields $\alpha$-shearlet-like functions.
 This is joint work with H. B\"olcskei (ETH Zurich), P. Grohs (Uni Vienna), and P. Petersen (TU Berlin).

+---

+#### <a name="rigollet"></a> Philippe Rigollet: Learning Determinantal Point Processes

+Determinantal Point Processes (DPPs) are a family of probabilistic models that have a repulsive behavior, and lend themselves naturally to many tasks in machine learning where returning a diverse set of objects is important.
+While there are fast algorithms for sampling, marginalization and conditioning, much less is known about learning the parameters of a DPP.
+In this talk, I will present recent results related to this problem, specifically
+(i) Rates of convergence for the maximum likelihood estimator: by studying the local and global geometry of the expected log-likelihood function we are able to rates of convergence for the MLE and give a complete characterization of the case where these are parametric.
+We also give a partial description of the critical points for the expected log-likelihood.
+(ii) Optimal rates of convergence for this problem: these are achievable by the method of moments and are governed by a combinatorial parameter, which we call the cycle sparsity.
+(iii) Fast combinatorial algorithm to implement the method of moments efficiently.
+No prior knowledge on DPPs is required.
+[Based on joint work with Victor-Emmanuel Brunel, Ankur Moitra and John Urschel (MIT)]